ryanwmoore/dokutwitterbootstrap/README.md

 (DokuWiki) and an excellent system to control the layout and look of the content (Bootstrap).

+## Screenshots

+Here's what the theme looks like by default.
+Multiple screenshots in different screen resolutions show how the site changes as the amount of screen real estate changes.

+1. [screenshot_320x480.png]
+2. [screenshot_768x1024.png]
+3. [screenshot_980x1280.png]

 # Installation from Github

 Do something like the following: